BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Each Victoria Metrics pod receives all metrics in duplicate, from the two prometheus pods.
 We use the command-line flag `dedup.minScrapeInterval: 15s` to deduplicate metrics.

-We’re thinking about totally removing Prometheus from the mix, using only Victoria Metrics Agent to scrap metrics.
+We’re thinking about totally removing Prometheus from the mix, using only Victoria Metrics Agent to scrape metrics.

 ### Logs